-TRACEE HUTCHISON is an award-winning broadcaster, journalist, arts/media executive, producer/director, academic and author and brings 30 years’ experience at the highest level in Australian and international broadcast media and arts sectors.
-A pioneering and highly regarded ABC broadcaster, Tracee launched the national youth network, JJJ, is known for her work as a specialist arts reporter on the 7.30 Report and ABC TV Sunday Arts and as co-host of DIG TV with James Reyne.
-Her extensive TV production credits include Talent Producer ‘Rockwiz’ and as the producer of the SBS music show ‘nomad’, discovered silverchair, one of Australia’s highest selling acts.
+TRACEE HUTCHISON is an award-winning broadcaster, journalist, curator, arts/media executive, producer/director, academic and author and brings 30 years’ experience at the highest level in Australian and international broadcast media and arts sectors.
+A pioneering and highly regarded ABC broadcaster, Tracee launched the national youth network, JJJ, and is known for her work as a specialist arts/music reporter on the 7.30 Report, ABC TV Sunday Arts and as co-host of DIG TV with James Reyne.
+Her extensive TV production credits include Talent Producer ‘Rockwiz’ and as the producer of the ‘nomad’, which discovered silverchair, one of Australia’s highest selling acts.
 Tracee is the author of three books including ‘Your Name’s on the Door’, based on her JJJ radio series on Australian music in the 1980s.

 “A pioneering and highly regarded ABC broadcaster”